twcc/man-vip/GD-VCS-main _en.md

-* On the storage information page, specify the size of volume in GB and choose volume type.
+* On the storage information page, specify the size of volume in GB and choose volume type (HDD or SSD).
 Click “NEXT: REVIEW & CREATE>”.

 ![](https://cos.twcc.ai/SYS-MANUAL/uploads/upload_05fcdec6144be4096e0eee27d4b69637.png)